I lived with the all-new Royal Enfield Meteor 350 for four days and munched 500+ miles with it. Here’s what I have to say…

 What sits next to the speedo cylinder is the key talking point of the equipment array here.
 Essentially an LED display, it is part of what Royal Enfield calls the RE Tipper, and which I would like to call, a smart Turn-By-Turn navigation unit.
 This system lets the bike connect to your smartphone, in which you’ll have to install the Royal Enfield App for the same.
 All you have to do to navigate is to type in the destination in the RE mobile app, and click ‘RIDE’.
 Google Maps would take things further ahead and display turn-by-turn navigation instructions on the bike’s display.
 I personally found this system very effective.
 The Meteor 350 is the first RE motorcycle to feature this tech.

 The cream of the Meteor 350 is its all-new engine.
-The bike gets a 349cc, air-oil cooled, 2 valve, single-cylinder engine that puts out a healthy 20.2 hp and 27 Nm.
+The bike gets a 349cc, air-oil cooled, 2-valve, single-cylinder engine that puts out a healthy 20.2 hp and 27 Nm.
 It definitely has shorter strokes than that of the TB, but is still a long-stroke unit by industry standards, measuring 72*85.8 mm.
 This mill gets a counter balance shaft in it, which renders unmatched refinement levels to it.

 Another key improvement on this bike is its chassis.
 The Meteor 350 has been co-developed by Royal Enfield’s R&D teams in Chennai and UK.
 Let’s put more light on it.
 You and I were wonderstruck when RE launched the Interceptor 650 and GT650 twins.
-Both the bikes had had refinement and dynamics levels that were never seen on an RE before!
-This was due to the fact that those bikes were developed by the manufacturer’s UK-based performance wing, Harris Performance.
+Both the bikes had refinement and dynamics levels that were never seen on an RE before!
+This was because those bikes were developed by the manufacturer’s UK-based performance wing, Harris Performance.
 Harris Performance is a company that has exceptional expertise in building rally and motocross motorcycles.
 The Meteor 350 too gets a twin downtube spline frame designed by these guys, hinting at Interceptor levels of dynamics and handling, if not better, taking into consideration its sleeker proportions.